FuzzyAutocomplete/FuzzyAutocompletePlugin/README.md

 * If for some reason you want to remove the plugin it should be located at
   `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/`

+## Issues with new versions of OS X and/or Xcode

+Updated OS or Developer Tools and the plugin does not work?
+The issue might have already been fixed.
+Always check whether [reinstalling](#installation) the newest version helps.
+If not, please file an [issue](issues/) if there is none related.
+Or, even better, submit a pull request with a fix.

 ## Changelog

 #### 2.1.0 - 2014/06/04
 **An update with new features, improvements and bugfixes, including:**

-* Preliminary support for Xcode 6 and Swift
+* Support for Xcode 6 and Swift
 * Correct Word Order by two-pass matching, useful when:
   you don't remember the order (eg rangemake)
   want to narrow down without backspacing (eg nsexceptioninvalid)